Skip to content

 Working with Temporary Projects

-LeanInteract allows you to create temporary projects with dependencies for quick experimentation and automated reproducible setups.
+LeanInteract allows creating temporary projects with dependencies for quick experimentation and automated reproducible setups.

 Simple Temporary Projects with Dependencies